pfucile/GIPPO/README.md

 2) Printing path optimization, developed in MATLAB and deployed as a standalone app with an intuitive and user-friendly GUI.
 Using a modified version of Prim's algorithm, the trajectories are optimized iteratively to minimize short paths, and thus weak points in the structure
 3) Universal G-code generation.
 Back in Grasshopper, through a series of python and graphical scripts, different G-codes, compatible with different 3D printing firmwares, can be generated from the same optimized structure.
 There is full control on process parameters.

+The entire software has been developed by Maria Kalogeropoulou, Vivek Cherian David, Pierpaolo Fucile as part of the MERLN Institute, with the supervision of Prof. Lorenzo Moroni.

 ## License
 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]